osrf/gazebo_tutorials/logical_camera_sensor/tutorial_7+.md

 * the `<visual>` geometry is larger or in different places than the `<collision>`
 * the logical camera is on the model
+* The only part of a model within the frustum is a nested model.
+  A model's AABB does not contain its nested models.
+  Every nested model has its own AABB.
+  If only the nested model is visible then only it will be in the output.

 The logical camera never includes the model it is part of in its output.
 However, it will include any nested or parent models.